skinanalytics/frontend-test/frontend-dev.md

 # Coding exercise

 Below is a small coding challenge to complete at home.
 You can use as much online resources (Google, online documentation, etc.) as you wish.
 We expect you to spend no more than 1-2 hours on it.
 We don't want you to over-engineer the solution but be prepared to extend the functionnality in the next step of the interview process.
 Finally, we ask you to submit a solution that you'd be happy to go live with and works "out of the box”.

+Please create a local git repository and then commit to this as you work.
+When you have finished please zip up the whole folder (including the .git folder) and email it to recruitment@skinanalytics.co.uk.
+Please do not make your solution public.